Visual Processing and Learning

 Links to ADHD and Learning Difficulties

-In my work, I often see children with diagnoses such as ADHD or dyslexia who also have difficulties with visual processing.
+In my work during the last 20 years, I have often seen children with diagnoses such as ADHD or dyslexia who also have difficulties with visual processing.

 These challenges are often connected to other areas of development, including: